 - Release Date: December 20, 2007

 Based on the long-running boxing anime Hajime no Ippo, Victorious Spirits captures the heart and grit of the source material with fast-paced, cinematic brawls.
+Where Fight Night aimed for realism, this one thrives on anime exaggeration—thunderous punches, dramatic knockdowns, and the kind of bone-rattling impact that feels straight out of the show.
 Special moves erupt with anime flair, and each fighter has their own unique rhythm.
+Land Ippo’s signature Dempsey Roll and you’ll see why fans still celebrate this adaptation—it’s a rush of pure adrenaline wrapped in cel-shaded flair.

 Hokuto no Ken: Raoh Gaiden – Ten no Haoh